bowman2001/perplexdoc/content/authors/georg-makowski/_index.md

 : I’ve been using this engine since version {$0.18} to build fast and reliable static websites and dove deeper into the JAMstack since version {$0.86} when Markdown attributes became available to provide additional styling options for authors.
 I have become an experienced Go-HTML-template programmer since then.

 Javascript
-: I know my way around vanilla Javascript, Typescript, and Node and like to enhance sites with dynamic capabilities when the result justifies loading additional libraries (on demand).
+: I know my way around vanilla Javascript, Typescript, and Node and like to enhance sites with dynamic capabilities when the result justifies loading additional libraries (preferably on demand).
 {.dl-loose}

 I’m also a writer and speaker (in German) with a focus on the epistemology of the natural sciences, and a lecturer at the University of Applied Sciences{/}in Frankfurt.